austincunningham/python-boto-aws/README.md

-# ReadMe
+# Python-Boto-AWs

-This is a project that uses Python 3.4/5 and the boto libary to start/stop Amazon Web Services(AWS) instances.
-There are also scripts that start services on remote instance.
+This is a project that uses Python 3.4/5 and the Boto library to start/stop Amazon Web Services(AWS) instances.
+There are also scripts that start services like Nginx and mySQL services on the remote instance.

-## Pre-requistes
+## Pre-requisites

 To get started, you will need to have the following requirements setup